Adopted by Council on 9-13-16, Superseding 8-23-07 revision of the Protection Policy

 5. The Illinois Abused And Neglected Child Reporting Act requires that Mandated Reporters sign a statement acknowledging their status as Mandated Reporters before they commence employment and that employers retain the statements.
 Clergy and all employees of WCC’s Children’s and Youth education and children’s music programs shall acknowledge their status as Mandated Reporters by completing the DCFS Acknowledgement of Mandated Reporter Status Form.

 The Winnetka Congregational Church Council, through its Human Resources Committee and Children and Youth Education Committee shall review this Policy on an annual basis.
 In the event a particular provision is found to be unworkable in practice, these committees will recommend an appropriate revision to the Council for its consideration.
 In addition, the Human Resources Committee will periodically review the training program for WCC personnel to ensure it continues to reflect current expertise and knowledge in the field of Child Abuse prevention, as well as current law.

 Receipt And Acknowledgment

-I have received and carefully reviewed this Safe Church Policy (adopted 9-13-16) as well as participated in training related to its enactment in Church activities.
+I have received and carefully reviewed this Safe Church Policy (adopted 9-13-16; modified [date]).
 I understand the commitment of Winnetka Congregational Church to provide a safe and supportive environment for Children’s faith formation.
 I agree to abide by the directives, standards and prohibitions set forth in the Policy and to provide such further assurances to Winnetka Congregational Church as are reasonable and necessary in connection with my ongoing work with Children.